bic-org-uk/bic-lcf/docs/LCF-ProfileValidation.md

     2. Perform a GET to each Loan ``loan-ref``
     3. Perform a GET to the ``item-ref`` within the Loan
     4. Perform a GET to the ``manifestation-ref`` within the Item
+    5. Extract the Title and Author for the Manifestation.

 7. Iterate through each ``reservation-ref`` for Reservations
     1. Perform a GET to each Reservation ``reservation-ref``
+    2. Perform a GET to the ``manifestation-ref`` within the Item
+    3. Extract the Title and Author for the Manifestation.

 8. Iterate through each ``charge-ref`` for Charges
     1. Perform a GET to each Charge ``charge-ref``

 ## Profile P04 - Patron Contact Details
+This profile aims to ensure that the LCF implementation can update Contact details for a Patron in real time.
+This enables self-service use to maintain Patron details.

 1. Perform a GET to ``/lcf/patrons``
 2. Perform a GET against the first ``entity-ref`` containing a URI for a Patron